hlg/EXPRESS2EMF/README.md

 3. Import projects in Eclipse: _File / Import Projects from File System or Archive_
     - select all child projects, skip root
     - Check option _Detect and configure project natures_
-4. ExpressParser (TODO check if still necessary):
+4. Build ExpressParser project
-    - /ExpressParser/model/custom/Express.genmodel _Generate model code_
-    - /ExpressParser/src/de/htwdd/expressEMF/GenerateExpress.mwe2 _Run as MWE2 Workflow_
+5. Build ExpressEMF project

-work in progress
+work in progress to verify and document installation, build and execution